 Time-to-market is critical in the application development scenario, which raises the vulnerabilities for an application.
 So, developers and testers might skip some major security checks in the process.
 We are listing down a quick checklist that can be considered to check for vulnerabilities and secure the application by conducting Application Security Testing.

 Get everyone on the same page

-The most important aspect to consider while performing security assessments is to make sure that the entire team is in sync with the process.
+The most important aspect to consider while performing security assessment and Application Security Testing is to make sure that the entire team is in sync with the process.
 Right from the client to the development/testing teams, everyone should agree on the expected outcome.
 Also, it is important to select testing dates and time frames that can cut down the effect on the business.